James Abbott (Indian Army officer): The Paladins of the Punjab

 As part of the Treaty of Amritsar March 1846 Kashmir and its dependencies—including the hilly region of Hazara—were sold to Gulab Singh in return for a payment of 75 lakh rupees.
 The treaty described the transferred territory as “all the hilly or mountainous country, with its dependencies, situated eastward of the River Indus and westward of the River Ravi.”
 Gulab Singh sent Diwan Hari Chand to collect revenue in Hazara, but faced widespread resistance from local chiefs and communities.
 By November 1846, British-supported forces had to march into Upper Hazara to suppress unrest.
 On 6 January 1847, after continued instability, Gulab Singh formally returned Hazara to the British-influenced (after First anglo-sikh war) Lahore government in exchange for territory near Jammu.
 Captain James Abbott was appointed to assess and administer Hazara, and by 31 January 1848 he reported the district to be fully pacified and under British control.
 Abbott was appointed assistant to Chattar Singh Attariwalla to quell unrest and undertake a survey of revenues.
 Abbott succeeded in this by learning the language, culture and religion of the local people and promoting their social and economic interests.
 He made himself popular with Pashtun elders by permitting the call to prayer, which had been banned by the Sikhs.

-During the Second Anglo-Sikh War, cut off from all communication with British troops, and dependent upon his own resources, Abbott held the Margalla Hills with a vastly inferior force until the conclusion of the war, a feat for which he was thanked by the Governor-General, The Earl of Dalhousie: